lightbend/kalix-jvm-sdk/samples/java-protobuf-customer-registry-kafka-quickstart/README.md

 ### Exercising the service

-With both the proxy and your application running, any defined endpoints should be available at `http://localhost:9000`.
+With both the proxy and your service running, any defined endpoints should be available at `http://localhost:9000`.
 In addition to the defined gRPC interface, each method has a corresponding HTTP endpoint.
 Unless configured otherwise (see [Transcoding HTTP](https://docs.kalix.io/java-protobuf/writing-grpc-descriptors-protobuf.html#_transcoding_http)), this endpoint accepts POST requests at the path `/[package].[entity name]/[method]`.

 You can connect to the Kafka topic using: